alekszreyes/104/README.md

 ```

 ## Inheritance
-One of the key points to remember about inheritance is
-the public, protected, private relationships.

-Public functions and variables allow you to invoke them
-anywhere your object has scope.
-Children also have access to
-public stuff.

-Private means that you can only access these members from
-within the class declarations and functions, but not within
+*Lecture notes p.
+90*

+**public:** everyone (other classes, this class) can access the field.

+**private:** only objects of the same class can access the field.
+One object of class A may access the private fields of
-your object or the children of your class
+another object of class A.

-Protected is sort of the middle.
-Children can access these
+**protected:** only objects of the same or inheriting classes can access the field.
-arguments within their class declaration but not within the
-object scope.

 ```c++
 #include <iostream>